joaofigueroa/top-picks/README.md

 # Let´s get it running

-Navigate to the folder where you´ve cloned simply run `npm install` in your Terminal.
+Navigate to the folder where you´ve cloned the project and simply run `npm install` in your Terminal.
 Done installing the dependencies?
 All you have to do now is run `npm run serve` and you´re ready to go.
 Enjoy.